 Competitions and Awards

 The Society holds regular competitions and makes awards for meritorious lighting installations and luminaire design excellence.
 These are of increasing interest not only to the lighting designer but also the building owner and set the criteria for today's quality and shape of the future.

 Anyone with an interest in Lighting can join the IESANZ and all are welcome.
 These professions would benefit as follows:

 Consulting Engineers or Designers

-The IES can assist you in finding the optimum balance between performance, comfort, utilisation of energy and cost in your lighting designs through up-to-the-minute information on the latest techniques in lighting equipment, source and standards.
+The IESANZ can assist you in finding the optimum balance between performance, comfort, utilisation of energy and cost in your lighting designs through up-to-the-minute information on the latest techniques in lighting equipment, source and standards.

 The IESANZ can assist you with developing and integration of lighting, services and structure within the constraints of your building design.